-Freshmen new to King’s College do not follow the same registration process as current students.
+First-year students new to King’s College do not follow the same registration process as current students.
 Class schedules for new students will be prepared by Academic Advisors and the members of the Registrar’s Office.
-You will receive your class schedule when you meet with an Academic Advisor during your New Student Orientation.
+You will receive your class schedule when you meet with an Academic Advisor during your Orientation/Advisement Session.

 Students transferring to King’s College do not follow the same registration process as current students.
-Rather, transfer students are required to meet one-on-one with a transfer advisor to discuss your course of study, review your transfer credits, and register your classes for the upcoming semester.
-To ensure proper course registration, we strongly encourage that you bring the latest copy of your transcript to your meeting.
+Rather, transfer students are required to meet one-on-one with a transfer advisor to discuss course of study, review transfer credits, and register for classes for the upcoming semester.
+To ensure proper course registration, we strongly encourage you bring the latest copy of your transcript to your meeting.
 You may call the Academic Advisement Office at 570-208-5872 to schedule your appointment after the dates listed below:

 *The Academic Advisement Office can only meet with and register transfer students who have submitted their enrollment deposit.